rmordona/myrepo/cs410/senti_mend/senti_mend.md

 ## Limitation and Challenges

+* This is a collaborative-filter (CF) based recommender system and not content-based.
+But can be enhance to support it

 * The sentiment analysis algorithm at the moment does not classify objectivity vs subjectivity and only assumes subjectivity and polarity (positive feedback vs negative feedback).